mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 # IMPORTANT (2023-08-21): Errors in YAML file - fixed!
 In the last Home Assistant update (2023.8.3), some breaking changes have been made to the internal HA Modbus implementation.
 This causes that this yaml-integration won't start.
 This was fixed in the current revision.
 Please upgrade.

+**Update 2023-08-25:** Home Assistant **2023.8.4** works with the current code, too!

 # Note (July 2023)
 I made a mistake end of march causing unique_ids of sensors getting mixed up.
 This is now fixed, but it may affect you.
 You are affected, if you see these warnings in a current verison of the Standard PV dashboard: